leonardodossantos2012/challenge-test-nos/README.md

 4. **Rich Metrics and Reporting:** K6 provides detailed metrics and insightful reports, allowing us to analyze performance data effectively.
 It offers comprehensive visualization tools and integration options with monitoring platforms, enabling us to gain valuable insights into the performance of the API and make informed optimization decisions.

 By conducting performance testing with K6 for the API "https://gorest.co.in/public/v2/todos", we aim to ensure that the API can handle the expected load, maintain acceptable performance levels, and deliver a responsive and reliable user experience.

+## DevOps CI/CD

+Continuous Integration and Continuous Deployment (CI/CD) practices play a crucial role in automating the software development lifecycle and ensuring rapid, reliable, and efficient delivery of software changes.

+### Motive for DevOps CI/CD

+1. **Fast Feedback:** CI/CD enables fast feedback by automating the process of integrating and testing code changes as soon as they are committed to the version control system.
+This ensures that issues are detected early in the development cycle, allowing for timely resolution and preventing the accumulation of technical debt.

+2. **Daily Metrics Integration with Prometheus and Grafana:** Implementing CI/CD pipelines allows for the collection of daily metrics related to build and deployment processes.
+By integrating with monitoring tools like Prometheus and Grafana, teams can gain insights into the health and performance of their CI/CD pipelines, identify bottlenecks, and make data-driven improvements to optimize the delivery pipeline.

+3. **Safety in Regression Testing:** CI/CD facilitates automated regression testing by running a suite of tests on each code change before it is deployed to production.
+This ensures that new changes do not introduce regressions or break existing functionality.
+By automating regression testing, teams can maintain the stability and reliability of their software systems while accelerating the pace of development.

+### Implementation of Continuous Testing

+Continuous Testing is a key aspect of CI/CD pipelines and involves the following principles and objectives:

+1. **Fast Feedback:** Continuous Testing aims to provide rapid feedback on the quality of code changes by automating the execution of tests throughout the development process.
+This includes unit tests, integration tests, and end-to-end tests, which are executed automatically as part of the CI/CD pipeline.

+2. **Daily Metrics Integration with Prometheus and Grafana:** Continuous Testing metrics, such as test coverage, test execution times, and test failure rates, are collected and visualized using monitoring tools like Prometheus and Grafana.
+This allows teams to track the performance of their tests over time, identify trends, and proactively address issues to improve test efficiency and effectiveness.

+3. **Safe in Regression Testing:** Continuous Testing ensures the safety of code changes by running comprehensive regression tests on each build.
+This helps detect and prevent regressions from being introduced into the codebase, ensuring that new changes do not negatively impact existing functionality.
+Automated regression testing also provides confidence in the stability and reliability of the software system.

 ## Getting Started